Renting out a room in your home

 If you rent out a self-contained unit in your home, such as a converted garage attached to your home or a basement flat, the rights and obligations under residential tenancies legislation apply to you.
-For example, you are obliged to register the tenancy with the Residential Tenancies Board (RTB), provide a rent book to the tenant and ensure that the accommodation provided meets minimum physical standards.
+For example, you must register the tenancy with the Residential Tenancies Board (RTB) every year, provide a rent book to the tenant and ensure that the accommodation provided meets minimum physical standards.

-Residential tenancies legislation provides for security of tenure for tenants.
-These provisions are in Part 4 of the Residential Tenancies Act 2004.
-However, if the self-contained flat or apartment was originally part of the main house, you can choose to opt out of these provisions.
-This option is available under Section 25 of the Act.
-You must give the tenant notice in writing, before the start of the tenancy, if you wish to take this option.
+Residential tenancies legislation allows tenants to stay in rented accommodation for a set amount of time.
+However, if the self-contained flat or apartment was originally part of the main house, you can choose to opt out of these rules.
+This option is available under Section 25 of the Residential Tenancies Act 2004.
+You must give the tenant notice in writing, before the start of the tenancy, if you want to do this.

 If the part of your home that you rent out is not self-contained, you are not covered by landlord and tenant legislation, so the rights and obligations under that legislation do not apply to you.
-For example, you are not obliged to register as a landlord with the RTB, provide a rent book to the tenant.
-In general the accommodation you provide does not need to meet any minimum physical standards.
+For example, you do not have to register as a landlord with the RTB, provide a rent book to the tenant and the accommodation does not need to meet any minimum physical standards.
 However, if you are renting to a HAP tenant the accommodation must meet minimum standards.

-This also means that private tenants living in your home are living under a licensee agreement, not a tenancy agreement, and are really only entitled to reasonable notice if you choose to terminate the agreement.
-Tenants are, however, entitled to refer disputes under the Small Claims Procedure.
+This also means that private tenants living in your home are living under a licensee agreement, not a tenancy agreement, and are only entitled to reasonable notice if you choose to terminate the agreement.
+However, they can refer disputes under the Small Claims Procedure.

-Common claims that are heard under the Small Claims Procedure include disputes about retention of a tenant's deposit for what they consider unfair reasons, or deductions from rent for damage to property that is over and above normal 'wear and tear'.
+Common claims that are heard under the Small Claims Procedure include disputes about a tenant's deposit not being returned for what they consider unfair reasons, or deductions from rent for damage to property that is over and above normal 'wear and tear'.

-Your tenants can find out more about their rights in our document Sharing accommodation with your landlord and can also contact Threshold for advice– see 'Where to apply' below.
+Your tenants can find out more about their rights in our page Sharing accommodation with your landlord and can also contact Threshold for advice– see 'Where to apply' below.

 - How long is the tenancy going to last?

-- How much notice will you or your tenant have to give if either of you chooses to end the tenancy?
+- How much notice you or your tenant must give if either of you chooses to end the tenancy?

-- How much rent will the tenant pay and how often (for example, weekly, monthly)?
+- How much rent will the tenant pay and how often?